Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

 \subsection{Model Example: Right-Handed Neutrino}

 The decaying DM model we investigate is one in which the DM is given by a right-handed (RH) neutrino (i.e. a Weyl spinor transforming as a singlet under all Standard Model gauge groups) featuring a non-zero mixing with left-handed ``active'' neutrinos.
-We assume the RH neutrino mixes with a single left-handed neutrino flavor, \(\nu^{k}_{L}\), where \(\nu^{k}_{L}\) is an electron, muon or tau neutrino.\footnote{ This can be achieved by the following Lagrangian density:

-where \(N\) is the 2-component Weyl spinor for the RH neutrino and \(\hat{L}_{\ell} = \qty(\hat{\nu}_{\ell} \ \hat{e}_{\ell})^T\) is one of the SM lepton doublets.
-For non-zero \(\hat{m}_N\), diagonalizing the neutrino mass matrix yields two majorana spinors.
-The diagonalization can be performed by constructing a neutrino mass matrix from the neutrino interactions states \(\vb*{\nu} = \mqty(\hat{\nu}_{\ell} \ \hat{N})\) and performing a Takagi diagonalization~\cite{dreiner2010two}.
-The unitary Takagi transformation matrix is:

-} The Lagrangian density describing the interactions of the RH-neutrino with the SM is the 4-fermion effective Lagrangian obtained by integrating out the \(W^{\pm}\) and \(Z\):
+We present the details of our RH neutrino model in App.~(\ref{app:rhn}).
+RH neutrinos are well-known and well-motivated DM candidates (for a recent review see e.g. Ref.~\cite{Boyarsky:2018tvu}).
+For the range of masses and lifetimes of interest here, the mixing angle must be extremely small: the two-body decay widths corresponding to a RH neutrino of mass $m_N$ with mixing angle with active neutrinos $\theta$ read